Mode54/pretty-mini-json/README.md

 ```

 ## Usage
-You can now call pretty-mini-json from anywhere using eiter `pmj` or the full name `pretty-mini-json`.
+You can now call pretty-mini-json from anywhere using either `pmj` or the full name `pretty-mini-json`.
 I prefer the short name.

 ```sh
 pmj [ options... ] [ filename ]
 ```

-*filename* should be the last argument and should name the file from which to read the JSON data.
-If you don't specify it, it will read data from STDIN.
+*filename* or *url* should be the last argument and should name the file or url from which to read the JSON data.
+If you don't specify it, it will try to read data from STDIN.

 **Options**